 end

-All this does is add the citext string type to our database.
-As you probably guessed, the ci
+endAll this does is add the citext string type to our database.
+As you probably guessed, the ci stands for case insensitive.
+The citext type behaves pretty much exactly like the text character type, but is case insensitive.

 Terminal

-mix ecto.gen.migration modify_users_make_username_ci
+mix ecto.gen.migration modify_users_make_username_ci/priv/repo/migrations/timestamp_modify_users_make_username_ci.exs

 defmodule SoInsensitive.Repo.Migrations.ModifyUsersMakeUsernameCi do